(This story has been updated to reflect The Hydropothecary Co.’s name change to Hexo.)

-Molson Coors Canada will have a 57.5% controlling interest in the joint venture, and Hydropothecary will control the rest.
+Molson Coors Canada will have a 57.5% controlling interest in the joint venture, and Hydropothecary (now called Hexo) will control the rest.

 It is the latest signal that the beer industry is concerned that legal recreational marijuana will cut into its profits and follows moves by Constellation Brands, which owns Corona beer, and Heineken.